Working for Families 'penalising' some Pacific children

 Ms Wynd says Pacific families were already struggling - even with jobs and Working for Families - so to lose them is a double penalty for them and their children.

 The Child Poverty Action Group will ask the Court of Appeal next week to rule that the in-work tax credit is illegal because it discriminates against children whose parents are not working.

-Next story in National: Heating costs a struggle for households - survey
+Next story in New Zealand: Heating costs a struggle for households - survey

 Copyright © 2013, Radio New Zealand